ryumaru/mobilefruit-theme/README.md

-# mobilefruit-theme
+# mobilefruit
-Ryuzine theme with an iOS feel.
+Ryuzine theme with iOS and macOS look